 The Four Seasons Hotel stands near the western end of the pretty village of St Fillans and enjoys magnificent views of the full six and a half mile length of Loch Earn and the surrounding mountains.
 Most of the comfortable and welcoming public rooms make the best of the views, which are also enjoyed by many of the guest rooms.
-This is a hotel with a highly individual and likeable character, due in no small part to its secondary role as a gallery for the wide range of artwork from Scotland and far beyond you find on display on every wall and many flat surfaces.
-The result is an exceptional hotel that you will regret leaving, and want to come back to.
+This is a hotel with a highly individual and likeable character.
 You can read our dining review for The Four Seasons Hotel here.

 The public areas of the hotel make the most of the views and as a result largely line up along the ground floor on the side facing out along the loch.
 The heart of the hotel is the reception area.
 Nearby are doorways leading into a guests' bar, complete with wood panels, and a guests' lounge.
-Beyond the reception area you come to a larger lounge which serves as an ante room to the Meall Reamhar Restaurant.
+Beyond the reception area you come to Seasons View Restaurant.
 Here you are likely to find a warm fire on cold days.

 The restaurant occupies a significant part of the frontage of the hotel and forms an attractive space in which to enjoy the outstanding food on offer, if you can tear your attention away from the magnificent views through the large windows.
 You can read our dining review for The Four Seasons Hotel here.
-Beyond the restaurant is a self contained function suite capable of accommodating medium sized weddings, meetings or other functions.
-Meanwhile, at the other end of the hotel is the Tarken Room.
-This was once the hotel's public bar, but now comprises an informal bistro style dining area and an elegant bar, both with excellent views and both, like the rest of the hotel, benefiting from attractive contemporary décor and furnishings.
 The last public room is a real gem: half way up the stairs to the guest accommodation is a well stocked little library.

 There are twelve en suite guest bedrooms on the first floor of the hotel itself.
 All are attractively and comfortably furnished.
 The rooms on the front of the hotel are larger and enjoy views along Loch Earn.
-Two rooms are furnished with imposing king size four poster beds.
-The emphasis on artwork which forms such a striking feature of the public areas of the hotel carries through to the guest bedrooms.
-On the wooded hillside that rises above and behind the hotel are six chalets, let on a bed and breakfast or dinner, bed and breakfast basis.
+Two of the rooms in the original building are "Highland Rooms" furnished with imposing king size four poster beds.
+On the wooded hillside that rises above and behind the hotel are six chalets.
 Each has a double or twin beds, plus a single bedroom that can be converted to accommodate a second, over-bed bunk: and a bathroom.
 They enjoy a variety of views over the loch and each has its own adjacent parking space.
 The hotel also offers a self catering apartment, Vivaldi's, with a sitting room that enjoys spectacular views along Loch Earn.

 We had stayed at The Four Seasons some years previously, and were very much looking forward to our visit.
 We were not disappointed.
-Welcoming fires, a great team led by Andrew Low, a choice of lounge areas, a comfortable and spacious bedroom and immaculate housekeeping throughout.
+Welcoming fires, a great team, a choice of lounge areas, a comfortable and spacious bedroom and immaculate housekeeping throughout.
 Plus, of course, those magnificent views from almost every part of the hotel.
 Some 3 Star hotels simply punch well above their weight: and The Four Seasons Hotel is most certainly one of them.